 As reviewers, we should remember that many excellent researchers naturally tend to follow a particular line of research enquiry in their work.
 This inherently means that they will be using a similar overall approach to a set of problems, or will be attacking closely related problems in several grants.

-However, as prospective principal investigators, it is important that we reconsider all aspects of a proposal.
+However, as prospective project leads, it is important that we reconsider all aspects of a proposal.
 The best way to do this is to start with a blank sheet for every new grant, and resist the temptation to use a previous near miss as a starting point.
 Having said that, I certainly see no problem with the re-use, where appropriate, of referee-favoured aspects of a previous unfunded proposal.

 Professor David Hukins, School of Mechanical Engineering, University of Birmingham